A Scalable Generative Graph Model with Community Structure: Numerical Comparisons

 \subsection{Small data}

-In \Fig{smalldata}, we present comparisons of BTER with the state-of-the-art in scalable generative models: SKG (current Graph 500 generator) \cite{ChZhFa04,LeChKlFa10,Graph500} and CL~\cite{AiChLu01,ChLu02, ChLu02b, FRD-arXiv-1210.5288} on two small data sets available from SNAP~\cite{SNAP}.
+In \Fig{smalldata}, we present comparisons of BTER with the state-of-the-art in scalable generative models: SKG \cite{ChZhFa04,LeChKlFa10} and Chung-Lu~\cite{AiChLu01,ChLu02, ChLu02b, FRD-arXiv-1210.5288} on two small data sets available from SNAP~\cite{SNAP}.
+We use SKG because it is the current choice as the Graph 500 generator \cite{Graph500}.
+We omit details here but instead refer the reader to the references listed above for the details of the method and to \cite{JACM-SKG,SePiKo11} for and in-depth analysis and discussion of problems with SKG.
+The Chung-Lu model has been described in \Sec{cl}.
 We treat all edges as undirected and remove any duplicate edges and loops.
 The graph ca-AstroPh is a collaboration network based on 124 months of data from the astrophysics section of the arXiv preprint server; it has 9,987 nodes and 25,973 edges.
 The graph soc-Epinions1 is a who-trusts-whom online social (review) network from the Epinions website with 75,879 nodes and 405,740 edges.

-The parameters of SKG are from \cite{LeChKlFa10}, obtained from their KronFit algorithm.
-The input to CL is the degree distribution of the real graph and a blowup factor of 10 (same as is used for BTER for better matching degree-1 vertices~\cite{FRD-arXiv-1210.5288}).
-The inputs to BTER are the degree distribution and clustering coefficients per degree (computed exactly) of the real graph and a blowup factor of 10.
+The parameters of SKG are from \cite{LeChKlFa10}.
+The input to Chung-Lu is the degree distribution of the real graph and a blowup factor of $\beta=10$ \cite{FRD-arXiv-1210.5288}.
+The inputs to BTER are the degree distribution and clustering coefficients per degree (computed exactly by counting all wedges and triangles) of the real graph and a blowup factor of $\beta=10$.
 Timings are not reported as they are negligible for all three methods.

 \paragraph{Degree distribution} The degree distributions for the original graphs and the models are shown in \FigsTwo{ca-HepTh-dd}{soc-Epinions1-dd}.
 SKG is known to have oscillations in the degree distribution \cite{JACM-SKG,SePiKo11}, and these oscillations are easily visible in \Fig{soc-Epinions1-dd}.
-The oscillations are correctable with appropriate addition of noise \cite{JACM-SKG,SePiKo11} (not shown), but even then it tends to over estimate the low degree nodes and miss the highest degree nodes.
-In contrast, both CL and BTER closely match the real data.
+The oscillations are correctable with appropriate addition of noise \cite{JACM-SKG,SePiKo11} (not shown), but even then it tends to overestimate the low degree nodes and miss the highest degree nodes.
+In contrast, both Chung-Lu and BTER closely match the real data.